5 minute read

-In my experience, no-one is EVER going to buy consultancy services from you unless you’ve sat down and had 6 cups of coffee with them.
+In my experience, no-one is EVER going to invest sponsorship money in you unless you’ve sat down and had 6 cups of coffee with them.
 End of.

-A great blog, referral and testimonial might short cut that a bit, but the point is about setting expectations for yourself and your sales performance, more than anything.
+A few podium placements, personal referrals and a pre-existing relationship might shortcut that a bit, but the point is about setting expectations for yourself and your “sales” performance, more than anything.

-I feel any customer (you are going to want!) will simply demand that level of pre-sales interaction no matter what.
+I feel any sponsor (you are going to want!) will simply demand that level of pre-decision interaction no matter what.

 But that is fine.